Chomenor/ioef-cmod/docs/client.md

 For example, a setting of r_mapOverBrightBits 3 in another client translates to r_mapLightingFactor 8 in cMod.

-**Q:** Problems with jerkiness / low framerates.
+**Q:** Problems with low framerates or jerkiness.
 **A:** By default, cMod uses higher graphics settings than the original version of EF.
-These settings work best on newer computers and those with at least low end gaming-grade video cards.
+These settings work best on newer computers and those intended for gaming.
 Check your video card/GPU model at [videocardbenchmark.net](https://videocardbenchmark.net).
 I recommend a score of 600 minimum, and 1200+ ideally, to run EF at full detail and 1080p resolution.
 If your hardware scores below these numbers you might consider upgrading your PC/video card.

 If you are having trouble with framerates in cMod you can try lowering the graphics quality settings in the menu.

-**Q:** Mouse movement is different from original EF.
+**Q:** Problems opening ingame chat.
-**A:** By default, cMod tries to use raw input mode for mouse input, which bypasses OS acceleration settings and is generally more accurate for FPS games.
-If you prefer the mouse input to be the same as older versions of EF, try disabling the ```RAW MOUSE``` option in the Mouse menu.
+**A:** There is a known bug in cMod versions prior to 1.08.
+Make sure you are using the latest version of cMod.